21 Customizing Origin

 - Display of tick labels when using scientific notation, units display in axis titles

 | Excel Tab

 - Use of default plot assignments

 - Prompt before opening Excel files by drag-and-drop or saving Excel workbooks

 - Set file paths to track last opened, last saved, last exported file

 - Set default path and file extension for importing different file types

-- Set file types in ASCII import dialogs.
+- Define applicable file types for ASCII import dialogs

 | Graph Tab

 - Dash lines definitions, line to symbol gap, user-defined symbols, etc.